-I'm a writer, an escaped academic, a grown-up army brat, an ambivalently entrepreneurial private tutor, a mother, an initiated Wiccan priestess, and, it now seems, a committed blogger.
+I'm an award-winning writer, an escaped academic, a grown-up army brat, an ambivalently entrepreneurial private tutor, a mother, an initiated Wiccan priestess, and longtime blogger.

 I have the longest attention span you'll find anywhere outside a Buddhist monastery.

-Three novellas in my Rugosa Coven contemporary fantasy series are forthcoming in print and electronic editions from Dark Quest Books.
 Some of the Rugosa characters made cameo appearances in my Halloween (not Samhain!) story, "New Jersey's Top Ghost Tours Reviewed and Rated," which appeared in the October 2009 issue of Baen's Universe.
 You can read the complete story for free here.

 My first sword and sorcery story, "The War of the Wheat Berry Year," appeared in Black Gate.
-A related novella, "The Imlen Bastard," is slated to appear in a forthcoming issue.
-I recently started contributing a series of essays on teaching and fantasy to the Black Gate blog.
+I've been blogging at Black Gate semi-regularly for about four years, reviewing series fantasy and writing essays on teaching and fantasy literature.

 My poetry has appeared in Calyx, Feminist Studies, Free Lunch, and Beloit Poetry Journal.
-Blast Press published my sonnet sequence, Persephone in Washington, which you can read free in its entirety here.
+Blast Press published my sonnet sequence Persephone in Washington, which you can read free in its entirety here.

 In my other life, when I was a scholar, I gave papers at the annual conferences of the Modern Language Association and the American Academy of Religion.
 I gave a paper at the Parliament of the World's Religions once, on Neo-Pagan liturgical poetry, but I was scheduled opposite the Dalai Lama.
 About a dozen people showed up to hear me anyway.
 What could they have been thinking?
 Seriously, if you had to choose, would you go to hear the grad student from New Jersey, or the Dalai Lama?
 Yeah, me too.